NumericalEarth/Terrarium.jl/docs/src/introduction/numerical_core.md

 A pre-built `LandGrid` may also be passed to a model constructor directly, in which case it is stored as-is.
 The domain grids are retrieved with [`ground_domain`](@ref), [`snow_domain`](@ref), and [`canopy_domain`](@ref).

 `LandGrid` and `ColumnRingGrid` are both thin wrappers around another grid, and each forwards the `AbstractGrid` interface to the underlying grid.
-This incldues `struct` fields such as `grid.Nx`, which Oceananigans accesses directly.
+This includes `struct` fields such as `grid.Nx`, which Oceananigans accesses directly.
 A land grid is required to implement the following methods:
 - `architecture(grid)` (from Oceananigans) which returns the [`Architecture`](@extref Oceananigans.Architectures.AbstractArchitecture) (e.g. [`CPU`](@extref Oceananigans.Architectures.CPU) or [`GPU`](@extref Oceananigans.Architectures.GPU)) on which the grid is defined,
 - [`ground_domain`](@ref) which returns the spatial discretization of the ground domain, i.e. the grid on which soil `Field`s are defined.
 For a grid which is not a land grid, such as a `ColumnGrid`, this returns the grid unchanged, so it is safe to call on any grid.